In recent years, the cosmetic industry has been shaken up by controversy over the chemicals frequently used in hair, skin, and makeup products.

 During the 1990s it was discovered that parabens were in fact xenoestrogens, which are agents that mimic hormones in the human body and can act as endocrine disruptors.
 This is crucial because estrogen disruption is linked to breast cancer and reproductive problems in females (in 2004, scientists found evidence of parabens present in malignant breast tumors).

 Because of this discovery, dozens of countries now recommend limits on paraben levels used in cosmetic products, however, that doesn’t necessarily change anything since it’s just a “recommendation.”
 Scientists also found that parabens can be stored in the body, which means that over time they could become detrimental to a person’s health.

 The good news is that consumers are now coming across the phrase “paraben-free” more often.
 But what does paraben-free mean, and why does it matter?

-When products are paraben-free it means they don’t contain any esters (a compound that is formed from acid and alcohol) of p-hydroxybenzoic acid, or chemicals like methylparaben, propylparaben, and butylparaben.
+Paraben-free products don’t contain any esters (a compound that is formed from acid and alcohol) of p-hydroxybenzoic acid, or chemicals like methylparaben, propylparaben, and butylparaben.
 As mentioned above, these compounds are used to extend the shelf life of cosmetics and bathroom products by preventing the growth of bacteria and fungi.